Skip to main content

 Do you see the parents nearby?

 Goslings and ducklings can sometimes get separated from their mother.
-Because their parents can’t count, they usually won’t come back for missing babies.
+Babies must be able to keep up with the family group or they will be left behind; parents usually won’t come back for missing babies.
 If the family group is still close by, though, it might be possible to get the baby back.
 Have a good look around — do you see any ducks or geese around with babies the same size?
-If the baby is healthy and active, and it’s just a case of getting it over a curb or around a barrier, see if you can get it back with its family.
+If the baby is healthy and active, and it’s just a case of getting them over a curb or around a barrier, see if you can get them back with their family.

-If the baby can’t keep up with the family, or the family ignores it, or you can’t get it back with them, contact a wildlife rehabilitator for advice.
+If the baby can’t keep up with the family, or the family ignores it, or you can’t reunite them, contact a wildlife rehabilitator for advice.

 Gosling with parent